 As a result of the drought emergency, Valley Water's water conservation programs have seen record participation (300-800% increase) and opportunities for program expansion.
 To support the water conservation program, The Water Supply Planning & Conservation Unit is requesting two regular positions.
 The Water Conservation Specialist I/II will research, evaluate, design, and implement new water conservation and demand management programs; prepare the related request for proposals (RFP); support multiple, ongoing water conservation programs including the Water Efficient Technology (WET) Rebate Program and the Submeter Rebate Program; and provide oversight and continuous improvement of Valley Water's water conservation website among other tasks.
-The Management, committees, and the Board.
+The Management Analyst II will develop and monitor the water conservation budget and inform management, committees, and the Board.
 This includes developing spending projections, tracking Integrated Regional Water Management (IRWM) grant funds and cost-share agreements, processing invoices, and creating data tracking and reporting systems.
 Additionally, the position will oversee all student interns and temporary staff, including recruitments and supervision, and provide professional support for various committees that are supported by the conservation unit.